Two days in Essaouira, Morocco

 After a few days exploring the souks, alleyways and rooftop bars of Marrakesh, we headed to spend two days in Essaouira, a small ‘city’ by the sea, about two hours from Marrakesh.
 To be honest, our two days in Essaouira weren’t particularly productive.
 Come on, we were by the sea and this was a holiday.
 But we relaxed and wandered and explored and saw some camels.

-Essaouira is a port city, with a long sandy beach.
+Essaouira is a port city, with a long sandy beach and lots of nice riads and places to stay.
 It’s also windy.
 Very very windy.
 Quite good if you’re a kitesurfer or similar, but less so if you want to lie on a sunlounger and go a nice shade of lobster.
 This is perhaps why it’s not really become a massive Brit-style holiday resort of full English breakfasts and fish and chips.
 Which is good, of course.

 Two Days in Essaouira Medina